 - Acceptance and commitment therapy (ACT): An orientation of psychotherapy that works to promote mindfulness strategies to accept the unwanted facets of life while also building a commitment to changing thoughts, actions, and emotions that are undesired.

-Medications
+Medications for Dermatillomania

 Rather than offering just one medication, professionals sometimes use a variety of medications to address skin-picking symptoms.
 As always, it is important to take all medications as prescribed and maintain clear communication with the provider to limit the risk of adverse effects.

-Medications regularly prescribed for skin-picking disorder include:2, 4, 5
+Medications regularly prescribed for skin-picking disorder include:2,4,5

 - Antidepressants: By targeting the serotonin system in the brain, this class of drugs have exhibited some success in limiting picking.
 Options include fluoxetine (Prozac), citalopram (Celexa), escitalopram (Lexapro), fluvoxamine (Luvox), and sertraline (Zoloft).